tos-kamiya/keyphrase/README.md

 ### 2. Install and set up Ollama

-keyphrase uses [Ollama](https://ollama.com/) for local LLM inference.
+Keyphrase uses [Ollama](https://ollama.com/) for local LLM inference.
 Follow the instructions for your platform on the [official Ollama site](https://ollama.com/download).

 ### 3. Download the Qwen3 model for Ollama

-You need to install the `qwen3:30b-a3b` model in your local Ollama server:
+Install the required model in your local Ollama server:

 ```bash
 ollama pull qwen3:30b-a3b